About Markup

 Only add a new class or teacher if they're not already listed.
 Duplicates make the directory messy and harder for everyone to use.

 That's it!
-Log in anytime to edit or delete your posts, see what you've saved, find new resources, chat on the forum, or just look around.
+Log in anytime to edit or delete your posts, manage your classes, see what you've saved, or just look around.

 Happy studying!